JeffHing/angular-width-query/README.md

     pollingInterval: 100
 });
 ```
+If you have no animations or transitions, you can set this to 0.

 #### 'widthListener' option

 This option allows you to specify a function to call when the width has